Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 In this example, the break-up value would be $1.25 million.

-This valuation method is often used by acquirers to ensure they are getting a fair price for their investment.
+Acquirers often employ this valuation method to ensure they receive a fair price for their investment.

 9) Peer Group Analysis